TK1612/Txt-to-epub-converter/README.md

-The project was created bullshitly by the hate on viery on a nice day to explain, three things it does
+The project was created bullshitly by the hate on viery on a nice day.
+To explain, three things it does
 1. split by chapter number for korean
 2. convert into html
 3. put that into epub (i learned from sigil)